realTristan/realtristan.sty/README.md

 - Includes Matrices

 # Adjustments
-- Includes and easy to use environment for adjustwidth, align, etc.
+- Includes easy to use environments for adjustwidth, align, etc.

 # Text and Headers
 - Includes easier to type bold, italic, bold + italic commands